 Dustin Lynch: It’s a time stamp on a couple years of my life.
 The Current Mood album is original because it was determined by a song that I started really liking and vibing to.
 It came together, song by song, and resulted in a very eclectic album.
 It’s the story of a young guy trying to find out who he is and trying to find love.
 Falling in and out of love, just trying to figure out life.
 I’ve learnt that I’m behind the curve of relationships, because work has got in the way, compared to the friends I grew up with.
 I’ve learnt that anything I’ve experienced, other people have too, so I just try to write and record songs that are real.
 It’s important that these songs move me and represent something I’ve been through.
 Moving forward, we’re about halfway through my next body of work and this time around I’m writing with a specific purpose, from a specific character.
 I have a very small bullseye of what I want to say and what I want to record for the next album, so I’ve had a lot of fun.
 I’m very proud of the songs we’ve got recorded and the ones we’re continuing to work on.
 I’ll continue to write pretty heavily this spring and summer too.

-Taylor Magazine: And talking about that songwriting process – what’s it like for you?
+Taylor Magazine: Speaking of that songwriting process, what’s it like for you?
 Do you have to prepare and be in a certain mood, or does it come naturally to you?

 Taylor Magazine: Do you have a favourite song you’ve ever written?